Since 2013, Bombas customers have helped donate over

 Read more

-We provide added support to communities that are under-resourced and at higher risk of experiencing homelessness.
+We provide added support to populations that are under-resourced and at higher risk of experiencing homelessness.

 The Bombas Black Hive—our self-titled collective of Black creators, designers, strategists, and more—began work on a special sock collection that reflects a joyful vision of Black pasts, celebrates Black presents, and empowers Black futures.

-Each pair of socks sold sparked a donation to organizations that support people of color who are in need of help—representing around 40% of the unhoused community.4
+Each pair of socks sold sparked a donation to organizations that support Black individuals—who represent almost 40% of America’s total unhoused population.4

 View full statistics